mvolkmann/blog/src/swift/swift-lang.md

 ### Protocol Associated Types

 Protocols that use generic types must declare them in a different way than other types do.
 Rather than following the name with type parameters in angle brackets, the first lines in the protocol body begin with the `associatedtype` keyword followed by a type parameter name and optional constraints.
+This was a syntax choice made by the Swift team.
+They could have chosen to use the same generic syntax that is used in structs and classes.

 Constraints can be written as `where TypeParamName: SomeProtocol` or just `: SomeProtocol`.